 - Surveillance and treatment of osteoporosis (weak bones)

 - Bronchodilators (inhalers) to help open airways and improve breathing

 - Sirolimus (rapamycin).
 The only medication that may be helpful in treating LAM is sirolimus (also known as rapamycin).
 This medication may help to improve lung function, reduce symptoms, and shrink kidney tumors.
 Sirolimus has side effects, some of which can be serious.
 If you have LAM, talk with your doctor about the benefits and risks of this medicine.
 Remember that sirolimus therapy may help to control the disease, but is not a cure.

 - Hormones.
 Because LAM is occurs only in younger women and tends to get worse during pregnancy, some physicians recommend treatment to reduce the effects of estrogens.
 There is no proof that these drugs work, and there are side effects.
-If your doctor starts you on anti-estrogen therapy, be aware

 - Lung transplantation may be considered in advanced cases, as it can improve lung function and quality of life.

 When to See Your Doctor

 After the diagnosis is made, your doctor will arrange for routine follow-up visits to monitor your condition.
 However, you should see your doctor any time you have a new, unfamiliar, or worsening symptom.